Satya: The Practice of Truthfulness in Everyday Life

 In daily life, practising Satya in communication means speaking with honesty and clarity while considering the impact of your words.
 Here are some ways to embody this:

-• Avoid exaggeration or deceit: Even small untruths can erode trust over time.
+Avoid exaggeration or deceit: Even small untruths can erode trust over time.
+Which then eventually also erodes trust in ourselves.

 Living Satya Off the Mat